 KBW is just one of a handful of analyst outfits that cover Dynex, which is typical for the mREIT industry.
 Still, among these few pros, the bulls are the majority—DX has four Buys versus two Holds and no Sells.

-Dynex pays a monthly dividend, and a generous one at that—more than 16% as I write this.
+Dynex pays a monthly dividend, and a generous one at that—nearly 15% as I write this.
 However, mortgage REITs tend to have shakier dividend histories than traditional stocks and even equity REITs, and DX is no exception.
 Its dividend was hacked away by 85% between 2012 and 2020, to 13¢ per share monthly.
 But things are looking up recently: The company finally raised its dividend in mid-2024, to 15¢, then again in Feburary 2025, to 17¢.

 Still, that payout history is an important reminder that double-digit yields are hardly risk-free.